go-air/gini/README.md

 of cycles to arrive at a non-sequential formula which can then be checked for satisfiability using solving tools.

+Gini also supports cardinality constraints which can constrain how many of a set of Boolean variables are true.
+Cardinality constraints in turn provide an easy means of doing optimisation.
+Gini uses sorting networks to code cardinality constraints into clauses.
+Sorting networks are a good general purpose means of handling cardinality constraints in a problem context which also contains lots of purely Boolean logic (implicitly or not).

 Most SAT use cases use a front end for modelling arbitrary formulas.
 Additionally, Gini fully supports CNF Dimacs files, which are an ancient widely used format for representing CNF formulas.
 Dimacs files are usually used for